mohankumart/angular-projects/README.md

 - Implemented Layout with all responsive panels.

 	Project Details
-	- Implemented dynamic layout using custom directive resize.
+	- Implemented dynamic layout using custom angular directive resize.
 	- dynamically calculate and apply width and height of panels identified to resize wrt window size.

 	Definitions: